tubearchivist/tubearchivist/README.md

 The Elasticsearch index will turn to ***read only*** if the disk usage of the container goes above 95% until the usage drops below 90% again, you will see error messages like `disk usage exceeded flood-stage watermark`.

 Similar to that, TubeArchivist will become all sorts of messed up when running out of disk space.
 There are some error messages in the logs when that happens, but it's best to make sure to have enough disk space before starting to download.

+## Known limitations
+- Video files created by Tube Archivist need to be playable in your browser of choice.
+Not every codec is compatible with every browser and might require some testing with format selection.
+- Every limitation of **yt-dlp** will also be present in Tube Archivist.
+If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
+- There is currently no flexibility in naming of the media files.

 ## Roadmap
 We have come far, nonetheless we are not short of ideas on how to improve and extend this project.
 Issues waiting for you to be tackled in no particular order: